 Bunker of the Dead is the first Nazi zombie film to be presented as Found Footage.
 Even more uniquely, it is the first Found Footage film to be presented in 3D.
 The entire film has been shot from a GoPro camera mounted on the helmet of Patrick Jahns as he ventures into the underground bunker.
 This of course allows Matthias Olof Eich to essentially make a First Person Shooter film where we see Jahns despatching zombie with assorted weapons and in bloody hand-to-hand combat.

 The downside of Bunker of the Dead is that it feels more like a videogame on your dvd screen than it does a film.
 It never consists of anything more than us watching the camera-eye viewpoint of Patrick Jahns as he runs about the bunker shooting and battering zombies while his off-screen voice yells with glee at each kill.
 There is no plot development beyond a string of kills one after the other – the most development we get is when Jahns meets a group of American soldiers halfway through and their weaponry escalates the conflict onto a much bigger stage, before all but a female soldier (Esther Maaß) are wiped out and she and Jahns continue on together.
 The most amusing the film gets is with the introduction of a zombie Adolf Hitler and he and Patrick Jahns facing off against one another in hand-to-hand combat.

-Matthias Olaf Eich is next set to make Darwins Law (2018) about a deadly online game.
+Matthias Olaf Eich next made Darwins Law (2019) about a deadly online game.